 Can we connect via the Open Athens, In Common, UK federation, or another federation? --Unfortunately, not at this time.
 The SSO connection will need to be created between your School's IDP and Osmosis directly.

 Can I use SHA256 for the XML signature?
-No please use SHA1 instead.
+Yes!
+That is our preferred standard.

 By default, what attribute should our IDP send to Osmosis?
 Please send urn:oasis:names:tc:SAML:attribute:subject-id.